-Together we oversee, challenge, support and act as a critical friend to the Head Teacher, Ginnie Gregory and her team as we plan the future direction and strategic vision of the school, that will serve the best interests of our current and future children.
+Together we oversee, challenge, support and act as a critical friend to the Head Teacher and her team, as we plan the future direction and strategic vision of the school, that will best serve the interests of our current and future children.
 We do this by:

-Individual governors also have responsibility for Child Protection/Safeguarding, Special Educational Needs, Health and Safety and links with the Diocese and Babcock for training.
-Additionally, Governors are involved in various Working Parties as and when the need arises.
+Individual governors have responsibility for Child Protection, Safeguarding, Special Educational Needs, Resources, Health and Safety and links with the Diocese and Babcock for training.

 Becoming a Governor